pulsar-edit/documentation/docs/contributing-to-pulsar/hacking-on-the-core.md

 $ pulsar --dev <path-to-open>
 ```

-There are a couple benefits of running Pulsar in Dev Mode:
+There are a couple benefits of running Pulsar in dev mode:

 1. When the `ATOM_DEV_RESOURCE_PATH` environment variable is set correctly, Pulsar is run using the source code from your local `pulsar-edit/pulsar` repository.
-This means you don't have to rebuild after every change — just restart Pulsar.
+This means you don’t have to rebuild after every change — just reload your current window with **Window: Reload**.

+    (Changes to “main process” code — basically any code that lives in `src/main-process` — will require a full relaunch of Pulsar, but most of Pulsar’s logic is in the renderer process.)

 2. Packages that exist in <span class="platform-linux platform-mac">`~/.pulsar/dev/packages`</span><span class="platform-win">`%USERPROFILE%\.pulsar\dev\packages`</span> are loaded instead of packages of the same name normally loaded from other locations.

-This means that you can have development versions of packages you use loaded but easily go back to the stable versions by launching without dev mode.
-This makes Dev Mode useful for developing packages even when `ATOM_DEV_RESOURCE_PATH` isn’t set.
+    This means that you can have development versions of packages you use loaded (via `pulsar -p link --dev [path-to-local-copy-of-a-package]`) but easily go back to the stable versions by launching without dev mode.
+This makes dev mode useful for developing packages even when `ATOM_DEV_RESOURCE_PATH` isn’t set.

 3. Packages that contain stylesheets, such as syntax themes, will have those stylesheets automatically reloaded by the {dev-live-reload} package.
-This does not live reload JavaScript or CoffeeScript files — you'll need to reload the window (`window:reload`) to see changes to those.
+This does not live reload JavaScript or CoffeeScript files — you’ll need to reload the window (`window:reload`) to see changes to those.

 ## Running Pulsar core tests locally

 ### Within the terminal

-In order to run Pulsar Core tests from the terminal, first be certain to set the `ATOM_DEV_RESOURCE_PATH` environment variable as mentioned above and then:
+In order to run Pulsar core tests from the terminal, first be certain to set the `ATOM_DEV_RESOURCE_PATH` environment variable as mentioned above and then:

 ```sh
 $ cd <path-to-your-local-pulsar-repo>